gperdrizet/llm_detector/perplexity_ratio_score/notebooks/README.md

-# Perplexity ratio score & model benchmarking
+# Perplexity ratio score & model benchmarking notebooks

+The notebooks in this directory contain data wrangling and EDA of human and synthetic text data from several sources and model performance benchmarking.